Artists Guidance Notes

 Please think carefully before selecting your image for the Trail Guide; maybe ask friends and family for their opinion.
 This image is the most powerful way you have of attracting visitors.
 On a quarter page entry, images will feature at 4 cm high × 6 cm wide.

-Images should be provided in high-resolution in any common format – jpeg, pdf, etc. Please ensure your image file name incorporates your artist or group name.
-Half and full-page entries have more flexibility over the use of space and number and size of images.
+Images should be provided in high-resolution in any common format – jpeg, pdf, etc. Please ensure your image file name incorporates your name.

 In addition to information about you and your work, if you live outside the town centre, you might want to mention the free parking outside your venue or your lovely garden.
 Again, it’s worth asking family and friends to read it to make sure you are making the most of this editorial space.